+Figure 5.27.1-2: Example for provision of 5G system time to DS-TT

 5.27.1.2.2 Distribution of TSN clock and time-stamping

-Editor's note: The support of one step and two step sync operation at NW-TT output interfaces (towards TSN) is according to 802.1AS.
-How the information carried inside 5G system is FFS.
+For the downlink, when gPTP frames from TSN working domain(s) arrive at the NW-TT, the NW-TT makes an ingress timestamping (TSi) for each gPTP event (sync) message.
+The TSi can be carried using suffix field of the gPTP sync or related sync follow-up message together with the original TSN timing information.
+NW-TT sums the link delay from the previous entity into the correction field.
+In case of one step sync operation, it is included in sync message and in case of two step sync operation, it is included in the sync Follow up message.
+The cumulative rate ratio field in is also updated by NW-TT according to estimated cumulative rate ratio between TSN GM and 5G GM.

+1-step sync is an optional 802.1AS feature.
+Modifying 1-step sync messages with a residence time, rate ratios and propagation delay from previous gPTP entity may take variable time e.g. due to CPU load of TT, so 2-step sync (sync with sync follow up) provides likely better accuracy and which shall be supported.

 UPF then forwards the gPTP message to the UE via user plane (i.e. using the PDU session applicable for sending gPTP messages).
 Only one PDU session per UE per UPF is used for sending gPTP messages regardless of how many external TSN working domains have their clock information delivered through a given UPF serving that UE.

 Editor's note: It is FFS whether gPTP messages are forwarded on a distinct QoS Flow or other mechanism.
 If distinct QoS Flow is used it is FFS whether all gPTP messages are forwarded on it, or only a subset of the gPTP messages (e.g. those that carry information in the Suffix field).
-Usage of rateRatio is FFS.

 A UE receives the gPTP messages and forwards them to the DS-TT.
-The DS-TT then creates egress timestamping (TSe) for the gPTP messages for external TSN working domains.
-The difference between TSi and TSe is considered as the calculated residence time spent within the 5G system for this gPTP message.
-The DS-TT modifies the gPTP messages it sends towards an end station to include the calculated residence time.
+The DS-TT then performs egress timestamping (TSe) for the gPTP messages.
+The difference between TSi and TSe multiplied with the cumulative rate ratio is considered as the calculated residence time spent within the 5G system for this gPTP message.
+The DS-TT modifies the correction field of gPTP messages it sends towards an end station to include the calculated residence time, where the link delay from the previous gPTP entity was already included by NW-TT in the received correction field.

-NOTE: The Link Delay from the previous TSN system (gPTP entity) can be reflected in the TSi.

 5.27.1.3 Support for multiple TSN working domains

 Each TSN working clock domain sends its own gPTP messages.
 The related Ethernet frames carry the gPTP multicast Ethernet destination MAC address and the gPTP message carries a specific PTP "domainNumber" that indicates the time domain they are referring to.
 The NW-TT makes ingress timestamping (TSi) for the gPTP event messages of all domains.

-A UE receives gPTP messages and forwards them all to the DS-TT.
-The DS-TT receives the original TSN clock timing information and the corresponding TSi via gPTP messages for one or more working domains.
-The DS-TT then makes egress timestamping (TSe) for the gPTP event messages for every external TSN working domain.
-Ingress and egress time stamping is based on the 5G system clock at NW-TT and DS-TT.

 NOTE 1: An end-station can select TSN timing information of interest based on the "domainNumber" in the gPTP message.

 The process described in "Distribution of TSN clock and time-stamping" is thus repeated for each TSN working domain between a UE and the UPF it is connected to.
 When a UE is connected to multiple TSN working domains via the same UPF, then all gPTP messages from these domains are forwarded to the UE via the same PDU session.